Building a C64 Saver Kit

 Put the lid on and screw it down carefully.
 Only tighten the screws enough to pull the two halves together cleanly.

-When I ship these out, I test them carefully and even test it on my own C64!
+When I ship these out, I test them carefully with a 1 amp load, and then test it on my own C64!

 I hope you enjoyed my writeup on how to build a C64 Saver.
 Please favorite my Etsy store so you'll be notified of new products, and check out my Youtube channel and other links.